Uncertain future for 6800 railway school kids

 A few school teachers said they were not willing to give up their teaching profession.
 "If we are put into the administrative works, we may put in our papers," added a teacher.

-In 2014, the Centre set up a high-level committee, headed by Bibek Debroy, for "Mobillisation of Resources for Major Railway Projects and Restructuring of Railway Ministry and Railway Board.
+In 2014, the Centre set up a high-level committee, headed by Bibek Debroy, for "Mobilisation of Resources for Major Railway Projects and Restructuring of Railway Ministry and Railway Board.

 The panel in its interim report submitted in 2015 had suggested that railways should distance itself from non-core activities such as running a police force, schools, hospitals and production and construction units to compete with the private sector efficiently.